Hunter Street, Newcastle: History

 Hunter Street runs in the vicinity of an early nineteenth-century track known as Wellington Street that extended from Watt Street (formerly George Street) in the east to Perkins Street in the west.
 The strip was renamed Hunter Street by Henry Dangar in 1823 and by the mid nineteenth-century commercial and residential properties had been built on most addresses east of Perkins Street.
 Recalling the town in 1866, Mr. Thomas Brown described Hunter Street as "unpaved, grass grown and deserted".
 West of Perkins Street, the Australian Agricultural Company owned a separate track that ran to what is today Bank Corner.
 From here, in the vicinity of the existing Bellevue Street, another track called Charlton Street continued west to Dairy Farmer's Corner (Tudor Street) and out to the Islington Bridge.
 By century's end, Blane and Charlton Streets had been renamed Hunter Street West and today these three streets are considered to be one.

 By 1900, Hunter Street stretched from its original eastern terminus to Dairy Farmer's Corner.
 In this year, 26 hotels were operating along the street with the majority of buildings concentrated east of the intersection with Darby Street.
 Development gained momentum after the introduction of steam trams in 1887 and the first restrictions on vehicular traffic drawn by animals was introduced in 1898.
 Drainage problems and raw sewerage necessitated the sealing of Hunter Street, first carried out with wooden blocks, concrete and asphalt, and the street was extended east to Telford Street in the early years of last century.

-Following the opening of steelworks in Mayfield during 1915, Newcastle became increasingly suburban and Hunter Street developed as a destination for commerce and retail.
+Following the opening of the Newcastle Steelworks during 1915, Newcastle became increasingly suburban and Hunter Street developed as a destination for commerce and retail.
 The size and extravagance of Newcastle's early twentieth-century department stores demonstrates the popularity of city shopping.
 Scotts Limited and W. Winn & Co.
-Pty Ltd erected landmark stores near the original confluence of Hunter and Blane Streets, creating the eastern bookend of a retail strip that by mid-century stretched to the Newcastle and Suburban Co-operative Society (better known as "The Store") near Dairy Farmer's Corner.
+Pty Ltd erected landmark stores near the original confluence of Hunter and Blane Streets, creating the eastern bookend of a retail strip that by mid-century stretched to the Newcastle & Suburban Co-operative Society (better known as "The Store") near Dairy Farmer's Corner.

 As well as department stores, picture palaces also began to punctuate Hunter Street in the years leading up to World War II.
 Entertainment was concentrated in two precincts, one around the Palais Royale and Theatre Royal (Steel to Bellevue Streets), and the other from Perkins Street to the former Strand Theatre at the intersection with Market Street.
 The electrification of the city's tram network delivered thousands of people into the city on any given Friday and Saturday nights, creating greater connectivity with suburbs in the city's west and south.